"It’s the disease that most health professionals say they’d least like to get. It’s the most cruel and undignified end."

 (Louise Platt, The Plattitude blog, 2008)

-This year, on 21 June, in a wee village in Scotland a small group got together to watch a film about a man who dies from Motor Neurone Disease (MND), also known internationally as ALS, ELA, or Lou Gehrig’s disease.
+On 21 June 2013, in a wee village in Scotland a small group got together to watch a film about a man who dies from Motor Neurone Disease (MND), also known internationally as ALS, ELA, or Lou Gehrig’s disease.
 At the same time, in a cinema in Mexico City, people were arriving from all over to see the the film, I AM BREATHING.
 In Russia and Romania, in Kosovo and Kenya, in India and Ireland, in Bahrain and Belgium, in the US and the UK – across the world people volunteered to show the film – in village halls, schools, churches, pubs, and theatres.

 These people have been inspired by the story of Neil Platt, who died aged 34, 14 months after being diagnosed with MND/ALS.
 He was determined more people should know about the disease.